-DCJS staff will review all applications and make programmatic and budgetary recommendations for consideration by a committee of the Criminal Justice Services Board (CJSB).
-The committee will meet to evaluate reviewer recommendations and any allowable appeals.
-The committee will make final recommendations for consideration by the full CJSB, at the Board's meeting on June 9, 2016.
+DCJS staff will review all applications and make programmatic and budgetary recommendations to the grants committee of the Criminal Justice Services Board (CJSB).
+The grants committee will make recommendations for consideration by the full CJSB, which will make final award decisions at its meeting on June 14, 2018.

 Notification of Decisions: Grants are awarded on a formula basis which includes a thorough analysis of the data previously submitted by eligible programs as required by the state regulations governing CASA programs.
-CASA programs that are awarded funds under this grant application will be notified after June 22, 2016.
-Funds will be available after July 1, 2016 contingent upon the general assembly's appropriation of funding.
+CASA programs that are awarded funds under this grant application will be notified after June 19, 2018.
+Funds will be available after July 1, 2018 contingent upon the General Assembly's appropriation of funding.
 Specific procedures must be followed to request funds.